Uruguay Last Minute Cruise Deals (2023): Last Minute Cruises to Uruguay - Cruise Critic

 We found you 1 cruise

-Popular Uruguay cruises often sail to Aruba, Fort Lauderdale (Port Everglades), Buenos Aires, Lima and Fuerte Amador (Balboa) during their cruise itinerary.
-Uruguay cruises could leave from Fort Lauderdale, Florida and the East Coast.
+Popular Uruguay cruises often sail to Barbados, Rio de Janeiro, Montevideo, Buenos Aires and Santarem during their cruise itinerary.
+Uruguay cruises could leave from Barbados.
 Most commonly, Uruguay cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.